ltruchot/webpack-js-eslint-seed/README.md

-# Webpack Javascript ESLint Seed
+# Webpack ESLint SASS Seed

 ## An empty project to begin pure JavaScript front-end coding out of the box